View full guide »

 Provincial sales taxes (PST)

-British Columbia, Saskatchewan and Manitoba each impose their own form of PST, which are similar to state sales and use taxes in the U.S. British Columbia and Manitoba each impose their PST at a rate of seven per cent, and Saskatchewan at a rate of six per cent - though rates are subject to amendment and can vary for certain goods.
+British Columbia, Saskatchewan and Manitoba each impose their own form of provincial sales or retail sales taxes (PST), which are similar to state sales and use taxes in the U.S. British Columbia and Manitoba each impose their PST at a rate of seven per cent, and Saskatchewan at a rate of six per cent - though rates can vary for certain goods.

 Most goods and most computer software are subject to the PST, while real property and most other intangible personal property are not.
 The PST also apply to a limited range of taxable services that vary from province to province.
 Each province has a slightly different set of tax exemptions, though each has a general exemption for resale.

 The threshold for a non-resident to register to charge and collect the PST varies.
 Manitoba and Saskatchewan effectively require PST registration on solicitation and delivery of taxable goods into the province, though Manitoba allows sales under $10,000 per year without registration.
-British Columbia has an expanded statutory carrying on business test, though from April 1, 2021 will require limited PST registration for non-residents with sales of software and telecommunications services over $10,000, and for Canadian non-residents of British Columbia with such sales, together with sales of taxable goods, over the same threshold.
+British Columbia has an expanded statutory carrying on business test and requires PST registration for non-residents with sales of software and telecommunications services over $10,000 (as well as for Canadians that are non-residents of British Columbia with such sales, together with sales of taxable goods, over the same threshold).